lizardsystem/lizard-wbconfiguration/README.rst

 To map water balance configuration fields with dbf fields use admin form 'Wb configuration dbf mappings'.

-Run export as periodic task
+Export wbconfigurations to dbf  as periodic task
 -----------------------------------
-To configure periodic task 'Export db configuration to dbf' use admin form 'Djcelery/Periodic tasks'.
-Then start supervisor:
+Enable 'create_wb_dbfs' periodic task in admin by Djcelery.

+OR use management command

-  $> bin/supervisord
+    $> bin/django wbconfiguration_to_dbf